golioth/docs/docs/data-routing/3-transformers/3-inject-metadata.md

-The `inject-metadata` transformer injects metadata, namely the device ID, the project ID, and the timestamp, into the data message payload, and nests the originaly payload under a top-level `data` key.
+The `inject-metadata` transformer injects metadata, namely the device ID, the project ID, and the timestamp, into the data message payload, and nests the original payload under a top-level `data` key.
 This information is available in the message metadata when it is delivered to external destinations, so it is typically wasteful to also include it in the payload.
 However, there are some cases in which it may be desirable to access metadata in the payload.